How to Apply

 The personal statement is both a writing sample and an opportunity to discuss your unique characteristics and personal qualities, including educational and work experiences, talents and special interests, socioeconomic background, involvement in community affairs and public service, or any events or circumstances that have helped shape your life or given it direction.
 It should not exceed three double-spaced pages in length.

 At least one letter of recommendation should be from a faculty member at the institution awarding the first law degree.
 If not, please explain why this is not available in the appropriate departmental question on the application.
-Applicants who seek credit for their LLM courses must submit at least one recommendation from an instructor at the institution that granted their LLM degree.
+Applicants who hold an LLM degree must submit at least one recommendation from an instructor at the institution that granted their LLM degree.
 The strongest recommendations are substantive and detail the applicant's analytical abilities and writing skills.
 It is worth making a significant effort to communicate with your recommenders regarding the need for detail.

 TOEFL or IETLS Report